-- Routine oral exams: maximum of two exams per calendar year (additional medically necessary oral exams will be reviewed by MetLife Dental Consultants); - > Routine cleanings: maximum of two cleanings per calendar year; - > Fluoride treatments through age 14: maximum of one application per calendar year; - Space maintainers through age 18; - > Full mouth series and panoramic X-rays: once every 60 months; - > Bitewing X-rays: up to one set per calendar year (up to eight films per visit) for adults and two sets per calendar year for children; - > Sealants: permanent molars only, through age 16; one application every 36 months; and - > Palliative treatments: emergency treatment only; not paid as a separate benefit from other services on the same day.
+- > Routine oral exams: maximum of two exams per calendar year (additional medically necessary oral exams will be reviewed by MetLife Dental Consultants); - > Routine cleanings: maximum of two cleanings per calendar year or a maximum of three cleanings per calendar year for employees enrolled in a Healthy Pregnancy Program through Anthem or Aetna, Citi's Diabetes Management Program or Citi's Disease Management Program.
+Note: members eligible to receive a third cleaning are required to submit a Preventative Plus Form completed by their provider with the claim to receive reimbursement.
+This form is available online at www.citibenefits.com or by calling MetLife at 1 (888) 830-7380. - > Fluoride treatments through age 15: maximum of two applications per calendar year; - > Space maintainers through age 18; - > Full mouth series and panoramic X-rays: once every 60 months; - > Bitewing X-rays: up to one set per calendar year (up to eight films per visit) for adults and two sets per calendar year for children; - > Sealants: permanent molars only, through age 19; one application every 60 months; and - Palliative treatments: emergency treatment only; not paid as a separate benefit from other services on the same day.